What Does The Slope Tell You

 Context

 The interpretation of the slope is highly dependent on the context.
 A slope that is meaningful in one context may be meaningless in another.
-For example, the slope of a line representing the number of apples sold versus the price per apple would have a different interpretation than the slope of a line representing the distance traveled versus time.
+As an example, the slope of a line representing the number of apples sold versus the price per apple would have a different interpretation than the slope of a line representing the distance traveled versus time.

 Scale